Skip to main content

 Implementation of the master plan and further studies

-Implementing the master plan will enable the university to express its orientations in a concrete manner.
+Implementing the master plan will allow the university to concretely express its development goals.

 Get in touch